uw-dims/dims-ocd/source/currentsystem.rst

 + Event collection, correlation, archiving
 + Distillation of hundreds of alerts per day from (low) tens of millions of events per day
-+ Integrates the NetFlow `Botnets`_ behavioral detection capability
++ Integrates the NetFlow :term:`Botnets System` behavioral detection capability
 + Requires intensive administration and coding when provisioning new tenants
 + Proprietary vendor portal the principal user interface